-Nursing your infant not only enhances your bond with them but also offers numerous health advantages.
-Apart from fostering an emotional and physical connection, research indicates that breastfeeding can lower the likelihood of SIDS.
-Sudden Infant Death Syndrome (SIDS), also known as cot death, is the unforeseen, typically inexplicable death of a healthy baby.
-It ranks as the third main cause of infant deaths in the US, with around 2500 infants succumbing to SIDS annually.
+Breastfeeding your baby not only strengthens your bond but also offers numerous health benefits.
+Besides fostering an emotional and physical connection, studies show it can **reduce the risk of SIDS**.
+Sudden Infant Death Syndrome, or cot death, is the sudden and often unexplained death of a healthy infant.
+It’s the third leading cause of infant deaths in the United States, with about 2,500 babies dying from SIDS each year.

 The death of an infant is always distressing, but for parents who have to deal with the sudden and unexplained death of their baby it\’s even more difficult to cope.